NOAA-GFDL/NDSL/README.md

 cd NDSL/
 source ./venv/bin/activate

-# Install the MPICH into your virtual environment
+# Install MPI into your virtual environment
-pip install mpich
+pip install openmpi
 ```

 A note on the compiler: NDSL currently only works with the GNU compiler.
 Using `clang` will result in errors related to undefined OpenMP flags.
 For MacOS users, we know that `gcc` version 14 from homebrew works.